StephenThink/superthink/content/collections/case_studies/nap-bae-systems-ask-facility.md

       values:
         type: the_problem
         custom_header: 'Full Creative Support?
 Just ASK'
-        intro: 'Providing creative support for BAE Systems is something that comes naturally to us by now.
-But knowing a brand inside-out doesn’t make each new project any less exciting – quite the opposite, in fact.
+        intro: 'After working with BAE Systems for over a decade, providing them creative support is something that comes naturally to us.
+However knowing a brand inside-out doesn’t make each new project any less exciting - quite the opposite.
 When we were approached to produce a range of material for the company’s Academy for Skills & Knowledge (ASK), a cutting-edge learning experience based at Samlesbury Aerospace Enterprise Zone, we were more than happy to take on the creative challenge. '
         video_choice: Video
         video: assets/work/experience/bae-systems-ask-facility/ASK-Facility-Video-Brochure-v4-1920x900.mp4
   -